-For some reason when Emma was a newborn I got in my head that she needed to eat every three hours, but when I expressed my concern about possibly having low milk supply to her pediatrician I learned that I needed to forget the clock and just look to Emma for when it was time to feed.
+For some reason, when my daughter was a newborn, I got in my head that she needed to eat every three hours.
+However, when I expressed my concern about possibly having low milk supply to her pediatrician, I learned that I needed to forget the clock and just look to her as to when it was time to feed.

 Some common hunger signs:

 - Opening mouth and sticking tongue out or licking lips